ResearchComputing/Documentation/matlab.md

 <Batch Tutorial Link>

 Let’s begin by constructing a small Matlab script that prints ‘hello world’ to the user.
-The Matlab script we will use for the purposes of this tutorial is called “hello_world.m” and contains only one line, the Matlab command:
+The Matlab script we will use for the purposes of this tutorial is called `hello_world.m` and contains only one line, the Matlab command:

 ```matlab
 fprintf(‘Hello world\n’)